An Overview of Free Downloadable Maze Books

 151 Word puzzles of common sayings, phrases and idioms, previously collected in 3 volumes, now combined into 1 Mega volume with revisions and improvements !!

 In February 2020 I did a month of Warp Mazes, enough to make A Warp Maze Booklet.
 They aren’t particularly difficult or exciting, but they are a change of pace.
+This is booklet size and perfect for tablets.
+I suggest solving them on screen rather than printing them in color !

 a warp maze booklet cver